ashraffyi/Data-Engineering-Capstone-Project/README.md

 | Short Term Acute Care Hospital | 1          | 35                | 25               | 4            | 4              | 0             | 10                              | 1                    |

 ### Step 3: Define the Data Model

+Hear are the summary of the steps we will take to ETL the data into redshift:

+- AWS CloudFormation to setup our infrastructure.
+- AWS CodePipeline to bring in data from [JHU COVID-19 git repo](https://github.com/CSSEGISandData/COVID-19)
+- AWS Data Exchange to subcribe to [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
+- AWS CloudFormation to get the [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc) data into an S3 buckit.
+- We will use Apache Airflow DAGs to select data for US only, marge the data into one table and move data from S3 to redshift

 ### Step 4: Run ETL to Model the Data

 Fellow the steps below to Run the ETL